20 Best Sushi Rolls, Ranked By Taste And Tradition

 18. Rainbow roll

 Here, however, the similarities between California rolls and rainbow rolls cease.
-As Kizuna reports, instead of the rice being coated with sesame seeds it is covered with several colorful ingredients, including tuna, shrimp, and avocado, hence the name rainbow roll.
+Instead of the rice being coated with sesame seeds it is covered with several colorful ingredients, including tuna, shrimp, and avocado, hence the name rainbow roll.
 This over-the-top, non-traditional style of sushi roll is often dismissed by Japanese chefs such as Kotaro Kumita (via City Arts).
 However, the rainbow roll has gained a following not only in America — where it was invented — but in Japan itself, as reported by Foreign Policy in Focus.
 This indicates that, while non-traditional, the rainbow roll is bridging the gap between traditional Japanese sushi, and modern American sushi.

 17. Firecracker roll